 The surname Jacklin was first found in Cambridgeshire, where they held a family seat from very early times.

-Important Dates for the Jacklin family
+Early History of the Jacklin family

 This web page shows only a small excerpt of our Jacklin research.
 Another 69 words (5 lines of text) covering the years 1273, 1379, 1749, and 1794 are included under the topic Early Jacklin History in all our PDF Extended History products and printed products wherever possible.